 In his role at The Sports Consultancy, Richard has delivered a series of projects from across our client portfolio.
-These clients include, European Professional Club Rugby, World Rugby, Formula E and the Bureau International des Expositions – the rights of the ‘World EXPO’.
+These clients include, European Professional Club Rugby, World Rugby, Formula E and the Bureau International Des Expositions – the rights holder of the ‘World Expo’.
 In particular, Richard is currently delivering projects related to the impact of the world’s largest events on their host city through The Sports Consultancy’s Event Impacts work.
 Richard’s recent projects have also included Operational Knowledge Sharing and Event Creation.
 In addition, Richard is particularly interest in sustainability in sport and its importance for future events.

 Richard came to The Sports Consultancy from London Irish Rugby Club.
 During Richard’s time at London Irish, he led on parts of the delivery of the Hazelwood Training Centre.
 Richard was integral to the planning and delivery of Hazelwood being the only venue to host visiting teams from both the 2015 Rugby World Cup and the 2015 NFL International Series through working collaboratively in a multi-stakeholder environment with local providers and senior league officials.